MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ### Publish your app
 Now that you've updated your app to use the new Notification Hubs SDK, and your back-end to push to Notification Hubs, you're all set to publish your new app.

+## Support
+If you encounter issues with migrating your application to Azure Notification Hubs, please submit your feedback request in the [ANH GitHub repository](https://github.com/Azure/AzureNotificationHubs/issues).